-Submission Su ummary of Feedback Analysis of Feedback Consideration of Feedback realignment and internal use of the criterium track.
+Submission Summary of Feedback Analysis of Feedback Consideration of Feedback Submission Summary of Feedback realignment and internal use of the criterium track.
 Seeks signage, shade and facilities for track users.
 Seeks a permanent barrier along the tracks edge for the length of the grandstand (or a risk assessment of the existing concrete steps and their proximity to the track).
-Additional shade / greening Facilities for criterium track users The following initiatives in the draft Master Plan are not generally supported by the respondent: Realignment of Criterium track New initiatives proposed Suggests more signage, shade and facilities for track users Physical controls to reduce conflict and improve safety (such as barriers, access gates, separation, signage, passive controls like hedging) for cycling in South Australia, including criterium and pedal prix racing.
-The Master Plan will be amended to acknowledge that the criterium track is currently the only facility in the State and must therefore be considered as a regional or state level facility.
-Criterium Track The feedback provided has been considered and elements will be incorporated into a revised and Final Master Plan.
-The strong feedback provided by the criterium track users regarding the proposed realignment of the track is acknowledged.
-The proposed realignment will be removed from the Master Plan as it would not result in desired outcomes.
+Analysis of Feedback Additional shade / greening Facilities for criterium track users The following initiatives in the draft Master Plan are not generally supported by the respondent: Realignment of Criterium track New initiatives proposed Suggests more signage, shade and facilities for track users Physical controls to reduce conflict and improve safety (such as barriers, access gates, separation, signage, passive controls like hedging) Consideration of Feedbackfor cycling in South Australia, including criterium and pedal prix racing.The Master Plan will be amended to acknowledge that the criterium track is currently the only facility in the State and must therefore be considered as a regional or state level facility.Criterium TrackThe feedback provided has been considered and elements will be incorporated into a revised and Final Master Plan.The strong feedback provided by the criterium track users regarding the proposed realignment of the track is acknowledged.The proposed realignment will be removed The proposed realignment will be removed from the Master Plan as it would not result in desired outcomes.
 The benefit of the proposed realignment included an additional community oval, however there has been limited support for this given the conflicts that it would cause between cycling and motorsport.
 Additional community ovals could be investigated if motorsport does not continue beyond 2026.
 The proposed increased greening and redevelopment of the toilet facilities will provide benefit to the criterium track users.

 Submission Summary of Feedback Analysis of Feedback Consideration of Feedback New initiatives proposed The new initiatives proposed have been considered in the broader context of the Park in finalising this Master Plan.
 The use of physical controls to reduce conflicts and improve safety can be considered, however permanent barriers or access gates are not supported by Council administration as this would permanently reduce the open nature of the Park.
 The use of natural barriers, achieved through tree planting and greening can be considered in collaboration with the user groups.
 Outside of the use of the criterium track, this section of the park is used by the general public and should not be inhibited by permanent physical controls or barriers that may reduce the openness of the park setting.
 City of Adelaide will continue to work with user groups in the finalisation of this Master Plan and its implementation.
-The North Adelaide Society Introductory statement regarding the iconic status of the Adelaide Park Lands and the immense and significant contribution they make to the natural Commends aspect of the Master Plan but also provides constructive feedback on elements of the Master Plan and the usage of the Park in general.
-The feedback provided has been considered and elements will be incorporated into a revised and Final Master Plan. heritage, environment, and ecology of the City of Adelaide.
-Victoria Park is a park of many uses within a parkland setting, not least of which is supporting its natural The following initiatives in the draft Master Plan are not generally supported by the respondent: The initiatives that are not supported have been considered in the broader context of the Master Plan and Park usage.
+The North Adelaide Society delaide iconic status of the Adelaide Park Lands Commends aspect of the Master Plan but also provides constructive feedback on elements of the Master Plan and the usage of the Park in general.
+The feedback provided has been considered and elements will be incorporated into a revised and Final Master Plan.
+The following initiatives in the draft Master Plan are not generally supported by the respondent: The initiatives that are not supported have been considered in the broader context of the Master Plan and Park usage.